ajvreugdenhil/ajvreugdenhil.github.io/_posts/2022-01-11-passwords.md

 Don't capitalize the first letter, or add a punctuation mark in hopes that this significantly increases the strength of your password.

 Don't use pen and paper.
 Your passwords are unlikely to get stolen, and on paper (haha) this is not a bad idea.
 But this approach increases the barrier to use strong passwords with many unique, random data inside it, but it also makes it more likely that you'll reuse passwords.
 If you ignore this advice, do not store them along your laptop, on a sticky note under your keyboard, or anywhere untrusted people can access it.

+Don't use keyboard walks.
+These are not random and everyone shares the same keyboard layouts so they are easily guessed.

 ## Do's